corda/corda-docs-portal/content/en/docs/corda-os/4.5/contributing.md

 [our Jira work tracking system is public](https://r3-cev.atlassian.net/projects/CORDA/summary).
 If in doubt, reach out to one of the
 [Community Maintainers](contributing-philosophy.md#community-maintainers)

+In addition, there are a number of additional requirements that apply to ["large" contributions](contributing.md#large-contributions).

 ## Making the required changes